TheOdinProject/curriculum/rails_programming/chat_project/testing.md

 RSpec provides an [rspec-rails](https://github.com/rspec/rspec-rails) gem with easy to follow instructions.

+We'll also be using [capybara](https://github.com/teamcapybara/capybara) which makes working with tests that need to interact with a browser super easy.

 To set this up we need to open up the Gemfile in whatever editor you use and find the development and testing part of the Gemfile.
 It should look like this.

 ```ruby